 Iconic Mid-Century Modern Furniture Designers (Part 1)

 Whether you’re restoring an MCM home or you just love collecting amazing pieces, there are a few designer names you’ll come across again and again.
 These iconic designers have left their mark on the world of furniture, and their products are consistently in demand.
-Even older pieces tend to be valuable if they can be attributed to one of the five iconic mid-century modern furniture designers.
+Even pieces with some damage or wear tend to be valuable if they can be attributed to one of these five iconic mid-century modern furniture designers.s

 1. Charles & Ray Eames

 They might sound like a duo of brothers, but Charles and Ray Eames were a married couple active in all aspects of design, art, architecture, and furniture between the late 1940s and the early 1970s.
 If you only know one name associated with MCM style, it’s probably Eames.
 Although countless designs can be attributed to the Eames pair, they are best known for their classic fiberglass chairs and their lounge and ottoman set.
 Eames designs are some of the most in-demand MCM pieces, the most valuable items, and, unfortunately, the most copied.
 If you find an Eames-style piece that looks too good to be true, check to make sure it is the real deal and not just a replica.